wp-plugins/dandyid-services/readme.txt

 = How often does the plugin retrieve my list of DandyID services ? =

-The plugin retrieves your DandyID services only once per day.
-This helps pages load much faster.
+Only once per day.
+This is for performance and helps blog pages load **much** faster.

 = If I update my services on DandyID, does the plugin wait until the next day to retrieve them ? =